 Comparative Social Change

-To apply for this course please visit the MSc in Comparative Social Change page.
+To apply for this course please click on the link below:

 Introduction: This course is offered jointly by the Department of Sociology at Trinity College Dublin and the School of Sociology at University College Dublin to develop students’ knowledge of the main currents of social change today, the social, cultural and economic forces which are driving them and the different forms they take across states.
 The course has a significant international dimension drawing on the rich and informative experiences of other EU member states, North America, the four Asian Tigers, plus the BRIC countries, particularly Brazil, China and India.
 In addition, the course provides advanced training in conceptualising, designing and conducting comparative research across countries and the role that this can play in policy development.
 It provides students with both the theoretical frameworks and practical research skills necessary to understand the processes and pressing issues presented by global social change.
 It aims to show students how everyday experience and practices are shaped by broader social and economic processes.
 As the programme is jointly delivered by Trinity’s Department of Sociology and the School of Sociology at UCD students benefit from a greater range of staff expertise, both in terms of teaching and research supervision, in the areas of comparative research methodologies and social change.
 Policy-relevant and practice-based components, such as fieldwork projects, add an extra dimension to the MSc which have been designed to contribute to the training and employability of the next generation of researchers.

 2. Admission Requirements: Candidates should normally have achieved an upper second class honors degree (2.1) or equivalent, preferably with a social sciences component and excellent academic references.
 GPAs of at least 3.2 out of 4, or equivalent, will be expected from international applicants.
 All applicants whose first language is not English or who have not been educated through the medium of English will need to present evidence of English language competency.